AFL (‘Footy’) and Australian Culture

 Generous Support from Sponsors

 We’re very luck to have support from a range of sponsors.
-In particular, Places2Go Travel have been a committed sponsor of local development for several seasons.
+In particular, the aptly named Local Sports Bar – the Swans watering hole in Hanoi – are a committed sponsor of local development.
 Their support ensures we can get our local players to games around Asia, including the Shanghai Cup.